azdavis/azdavis.net/posts/en/middle-housing.md

 If a community wants to remain entirely single family houses, they would be allowed to.
 Legalizing middle housing simply allows current residents to have more freedom to choose what they want to do with their property.

+In this sense, legalizing housing is a bipartisan win.
+Conservatives can celebrate a reduction of burdensome government regulation that is currently stifling businesses (housing developers) from providing the free market what it demanding (housing).
+Liberals can celebrate increased access to housing for all, not just those who are already rich and powerful enough to afford the artificially high prices of the current limited housing supply.

 **"This will reduce the number of trees."**

 Requiring a sprawling, low-density, car-centric style of development via exclusionary single-family zoning is the true threat to tree cover, and the environment in general.

 We'll have to cut down more trees, both to harvest more wood to build more houses that hold fewer people, and to acquire more land that has fewer people living on it, if we fail to legalize denser housing.

 **"This will worsen the neighborhood character."**

-In fact, it's the current policy of single-family exclusionary zoning that is worsening the neighborhood character, as middle-class working families are forced out of our city.
+It is the current policy of single-family exclusionary zoning that is worsening the neighborhood character, as middle-class working families are forced out of our city.

 I can't speak to exactly what neighborhood character these people think they are protecting, but any neighborhood character that forces hardworking families to move out, and which leads to kids who are raised here not being able to afford to live here when they grow up, is not a neighborhood character worth preserving.